ipwill/nodejs-auth-starter/README.md

 `nodejs-auth-starter` is a boilerplate user authentication web app for NodeJS.

 ## Security
-Includes basic support for JWT, CSRF, password hashing.
+Includes basic support for JWT, CSRF, password hashing, signup/login pages, password reset, username editing and more.

 ### Features